nabury/HPAI/README.md

 **dhaka_dist_data.rds** Distance matrix for all premises in the Dhaka district.
 **dhaka_div_distance_matrix.rds** Distance matrix for all premises in the Dhaka division.

-**Analyses folder** Contains code to recreate the data analysis and plots for each chapter.
+**Analyses folder** Contains files with code to recreate the data analysis and plots for each relevant chapter.